 - Compound- incision touches midrib, that divides a leaf into a number of leaflets

-- Pinnately compound- the leaflets are present on common axis, i.e. midrib called the rachis, e.g. Neem
+- Pinnately compound- the leaflets are present on the common axis, i.e. midrib, called the rachis, e.g. Neem

 - Palmately compound- leaflets are attached at the petiole tip, e.g. silk cotton